Knowi supports connectivity to internal and external REST API's, with the ability to manipulate, store and join with other datasources.

 For APIs that use Epoch times, use epoch or epoch_secs as the format.
 Example: https://dummy.com?startDate={$c9_thisyear-1y:epoch}&endDate={$c9_thisyear:epoch_secs}&blah=blah

-- Paging - Response Field Name: For REST paging: this is the parameter name in server response to read bookmark value or read next page number value.
-Docs here.
+- Paging - Response Field Name: For REST paging: this is the parameter name in the server response to read bookmark value or read next page number value.

-- Paging Response type: If server response requires you to pass in the last id into subsequent requests (like Trello) to fetch the next set of records.
-Docs here.
+Paging Response type: Choose the paging response type.
+If the server response requires you to pass in the last ID into subsequent requests to fetch the next set of records.
+It is a dropdown with these options:

 - Secondary/subsequent POST for ArrayIndex: Used with ArrayIndex pagination type for second and subsequent POST requests, check this box.
-Add in any data payloads expected by the end point below.
-Put $PAGE_INDEX variable where page number will be injected.
-Docs here.
+Add in any data payloads expected by the endpoint below.
+Put $PAGE_INDEX variable where the page number will be injected.

 - Limit pages: Limit the number of pages to load for pagination.
 Defaults to 100 pages if empty.